ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

 * `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the nic will be created
+	* description: DatacenterConfig contains information about the datacenter resource on which the resource will be created
 	* properties:
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
 		* `datacenterIdRef` (object)
 			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
 			* properties: